HealthBioscienceIDEAS/microscopy-novice/learners/setup.md

 ## Check napari opens a tiff image.

 Any napari installation should be able to open a tiff image.
 Start napari.
-Note that if you've already in the napari-env virtual environment from the installation steps it is not necessary to run `conda activate napari-env`.
+Note that if you're already in the napari-env virtual environment from the installation steps it is not necessary to run `conda activate napari-env`.
 ```bash